kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 5**
         1. ### **Hint**
+        The password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties:

+        - human-readable
+        - 1033 bytes in size
+        - not executable

         2. ### **Solution**
             - First, you will need to ssh into the host server on the usual port as the user `bandit5`: